ilyarudyak/XYZReader/README.md

 ## Tablet
 1. We increase `list_app_bar_layout_height=168`.
 Again this is a sum of Status bar: 24dp Toolbar: 64dp Title and list items: 80dp.
+2. We increase fonts on a tablet using custom styles.
+We define `<style name="TextAppearance.Bacon.Display1" parent="@style/TextAppearance.AppCompat.Display1">` and override `<item name="android:textSize">42dp</item>` only for tablet layout.
+This approach let us use the same layout file both for phone and tablet layouts.
+3. We use `CardView` for tablet layout instead of a simple list.
+We use `<integer name="column_number">3</integer>` to manage number of columns in portrait and landscape.
+We also use this parameter to choose proper layout manager in `ArticleListActivity`.
+We use 3 columns for portrait and 4 for landscape.
+4. We define image sizes specifically for Nexus 5 and Nexus 7.
+Probably we have to be more generic especially for a tablet.